-In 1868, the lower-class samurai in Japan toppled the Tokugawa Shogunate that had ruled the country for 268 years, and in its place they established the new Meiji government.
+In 1868, the lower class samurai in Japan toppled the Tokugawa Shogunate that ruled the country for 268 years, and in its place they established new Meiji government.
 Japan was the first country in Asia to embark upon modernization, and thus try to avoid the threat of colonization.
 This might give the impression that the Restoration government had an easy time overturning feudalism and establishing a new modern state.
 That was not the case.
 Over the course of more than 200 years, Japan had created a precisely decentralized system.
 Toppling that and establishing a new centralized system was extraordinarily difficult.
-At the time, there were no means of rapid communication and transportation, and it was a truly daunting task to eliminate the inertia that had accumulated over two centuries.
-What is more, mid-19th-century Asia was in the midst of a struggle for colonization, as evidenced by the Opium Wars between Britain and Chin-Dynasty China.
-Creating a unified government was about more than just centralizing authority; it meant establishing political and economic foundations that would impress even the Great Powers.
+At the time, there were no means for rapid communication and transportation, and it was a truly daunting task to eliminate the inertia that had accumulated over two centuries.
+What is more, mid-19th century Asia was in the midst of a struggle for colonization, as evidenced by the Opium Wars between England and Chin-Dynasty China.
+Creating a unified government was about more than just centralizing authority; it meant establishing political and economic foundations that would impress even the great powers.

 Nonetheless, the Meiji Restoration was a unique revolution even by the standards of world history.
 It was very much a bourgeois revolution.
-The feudal system of the Tokugawa Shogunate was overthrown and in its place emerged a form of democracy inspired by ideas like "equality of the four social classes (shimin byodo)" and "open discussion (banki koron)."
-Nonetheless, the revolution was undertaken in the name of the Emperor, an absolute monarch, and was led by the lower samurai class, key members of the feudal system.
+The feudal system of the Tokugawa Shogunate was overthrown and in its place emerged a form of democracy inspired by ideas like "equality of the four social classes (shimin byodo)" and "open discussion (Banki koron)."
+Nonetheless, the revolution was done in the name of the Emperor, an absolute monarch, and was led by lower samurai class, key members of the feudal system.
 It was thus also a pre-bourgeois revolution to restore an absolute monarchy.
 These two conflicting aspects of the revolution had to be resolved creatively, and in that sense, the Meiji Restoration was also a "creative response" of modern Japan.
-As Joseph Schumpeter said of economic development, there must be a creative response of the entrepreneurs of the time.
-For developing countries such as 19th-century Japan, however, as this paper will examine, it was necessary to have double creative responses from entrepreneurs as well as policy makers and bureaucrats.
+As Joseph Schumpeter mentioned for economic development, there must be a creative response of entrepreneurs of time.
+For the developing countries such as the 19th Century Japan, however, as this paper will examine, it was necessary to have double creative responses from entrepreneurs as well as policy makers and bureaucrats.